bakpakin/Fennel/reference.md

 *(Since 0.1.0, deprecated in 0.4.0)*

-The `require-macros` form is like `import-macros`, except it does not give you any control over the naming of the macros being imported.
+The `require-macros` form is like `import-macros`, except it imports all macros without making it clear what new identifiers are brought into scope.
 It is strongly recommended to use `import-macros` instead.

 ### `pick-args` create a function of fixed arity